jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Using Rust Packages

 The [Rust programming language](https://www.rust-lang.org/ "Rust-lang") is a new candidate to supplement or replace the C language.
 Various people have undertaken to replace the GNU coretools with Rust based versions.
-These tutorials will help you download and compile these tools with Rust.
+These tutorials will help you download and compile these tools with Rust and the Rust package manager called [Cargo](https://doc.rust-lang.org/cargo/ "Rust package manager website").

 To install the Rust programming language first:  ```curl https://sh.rustup.rs -sSf | sh``` and then follow the step to build Rust based version of the coreutils here: [https://github.com/uutils/coreutils](https://github.com/uutils/coreutils "Build Core-utils").
+You may need to install the `curl` package first.

 ### Installing VirtualBox Guest Additions Package